Battle of Picenum: Background

 The slave revolt in southern Italy that was initiated by the former gladiator Spartacus along with other slave leaders in 73 BC was at first given little regard by the Senate.
-However, as the rebels kept piling upon piling on victories in battle since their first major victory at the Battle of Mons Vesuvius, wiping out small Roman army units and garrisons as they went, the Senate was considerable alarmed that they finally sent consular and legate armies south to crush the revolt.
+However, as the rebels kept piling on victories in battle since their first major victory at the Battle of Mons Vesuvius, wiping out small Roman army units and garrisons as they went, the Senate grew considerably alarmed, such that they finally sent consular and legate armies south to crush the revolt.
 This endeavor initially succeeded, with the consul Gellius leading an army to crush a rebel force led by Spartacus' colleague Crixus at the Battle of Mons Garganus in Gargano which also led to Crixus' death.
 With the word of Crixus' defeat having reached him, Spartacus had the 300 Roman prisoners that he held captive to fight each other to the death in a manner similar to the gladiatorial combats as revenge for and in honor of Crixus.

 Spartacus then marched northward from his base in central Apulia via the Apennines towards Cisalpine Gaul, probably in the intent to plunder the rich harvests of the region to feed his huge slave army of 70,000 and hopefully turn the cities there against Rome.
 Gellius then maneuvered at the rear of Spartacus' army and also moved northwards, while another force led by the other consul Lentulus attempted to block the enemy advance from the far north.
-But the operation by the two consuls ended in a fiasco when Spartacus rapidly ordered an attack on Lentulus' force and defeated it and then turned to the rear against Gellius and similarly defeated it; both consular armies retreated in disorder in different directions.
+But the operation by the two consuls ended in a fiasco when Spartacus rapidly ordered an attack on Lentulus' force, defeated it, and then turned to the rear against Gellius and similarly defeated him; both consular armies retreated in disorder in different directions.

-As Spartacus marched on, many escaped slaves and gladiators as well as deserters and disenchanted peasants from nearby towns continue to join his cause increasing the size of his army to 120,000 men.
+As Spartacus marched on, many escaped slaves and gladiators as well as deserters and disaffected peasants from nearby towns continued to join his cause, increasing the size of his army to 120,000 men.
 Spartacus then made the decision to march directly on Rome itself to force the issue, having beforehand burnt all material deemed useless, killed all prisoners, and butchered his pack-animals to maximize the movement of his force.
 Meanwhile, the two consuls, Gellius and Lentulis, returned to Rome with the remainder of their forces, regrouping and enlarging their legions.
 The consuls then decided to combine their forces and intercept Spartacus' army.